hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 signature for a set of partial signatures whose parties are nodes with at least 1/3 weight in the current roster.

 ### The `HistoryService` as a `RosterCompanionService`

+Next we map the `HistoryService` to the `RosterCompanionService` abstraction.
+At a high level,
+- The **primary state** of the `HistoryService` includes both the ledger id, and a roster-scoped construction of a proof that certain metadata and roster were derived from the ledger id.
+Each construction includes a source roster hash;
+a target roster hash; a proof that the source roster derived from the ledger id; a consensus time for the next attempt to assemble the Schnorr keys for the target roster (if the construction is waiting on Schnorr keys); the consensus final assembly time for the Schnorr keys; and finally, if the construction is complete, the proof that the target roster and metadata are derived from the ledger id.
+- The **secondary state** of the `HistoryService` is everything needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
+This likely includes,
+1. _Per node id $i$_ : The node's Schnorr key; the node's consensus time for the Schnorr key; and, if applicable, a revised Schnorr key the same node wishes to use in subsequent constructions.
+2. _Per construction id $c$_ : For a subset of node ids $\{ i_1, \ldots, i_n \}$ in the source roster of construction
+$c$ accounting for at least 1/3 of its weight, their signatures on a particular metadata and roster derivation for construction $c$.
+3. _Per construction id $c$_ : For a subset of node ids $\{ i_1, \ldots, i_n \}$ in the source roster of construction
+$c$ accounting for at least 1/3 of its weight, their consensus vote for a particular proof output for construction $c$.
+- The **reconciliation loop** of the `HistoryService` evolves this secondary state by a combination of scheduling expensive cryptographic operations to run off the `handleTransaction` thread, and gossiping the results of these operations (or votes on those results) to other nodes.
+These node operations likely include,
+1. `HistoryProofKeyPublication` - a transaction publishing the node's Schnorr key for use in the next construction.
+2. `HistoryAssemblySignature` - a transaction publishing the node's signature on a particular metadata and roster assembly for a certain construction id.
+3. `HistoryProofVote` - a transaction publishing the node's vote for a particular proof output for a certain construction id.
+- The `HistoryService` is **ready** when it has completed a proof that the current roster and metadata were derived from the ledger id.
+- The **roster-scoped work** of the `HistoryService` is to accept a byte string which must match the metadata of the current roster, and return the proof that this metadata and the current roster were derived from the ledger id.

+### Integration with protocol components

+The TSS system is then just the combination of the `HintsService` and `HistoryService` with the `RosterService`, with the `HistoryService` metadata always set to the verification key of the `HintsService` for the current roster.

+There are only a few other details; namely,
+- The `HandleWorkflow` is responsible for driving the reconciliation loops of both companion services.
+- The `IngestWorkflow` must reject user transactions during the bootstrap phase.
+- The `BlockStreamManager` must include every round in the genesis block until the TSS system is ready.
+(And thus it must be possible to tell the platform not to use any of these rounds for state saving or reconnect.)

 ## References